 All Peer Researchers and Peer Navigators will be trained in data management by senior researchers from the study team.
-All data collected during the project by Peer Navigators will be stored on a secure cloud-based system (Salvation Army's Atlas Client Management System).
-Peer Navigators will be able to use their Chromebooks to conduct assessments when they are with participants.
+All data collected during the project by Peer Navigators, such as participant support plans, meeting notes and appointment information (using a participant ID/initials rather than names) will be stored on their password protected Chromebooks.
 Paper copies of assessments and other documents with personal data will be stored in a locked filing cabinet located within shared offices in all six settings and research data will be stored on the University of Stirling's Research Drive.